cristicismas/markdown-to-html/README.md

 `./run.sh` -> runs the main.odin file in the src/ directory, outputting the binary in the bin/ directory

+`./build.sh` -> builds the project in the src/ directory, outputting the binary in the bin/ directory, optimized for release.

 `./test.sh` -> runs the tests for the tokenizer package, then the main package, outputting the binaries in the bin/ directory

 ### NOTE: